 Use safety gear as required by the U.S. Coast Guard or by your state's boating and waterways regulations.
 Reputable ship operators will comply with these laws.
 Specific gear varies by ship size and use.
 Ask for an orientation on how to use safety gear, if appropriate.
 Take care when engaging ship operators outside the United States.

 Additional Gear/ Supplies

-- Layered clothing to protect from wind, sea spray, and other weather.
+- Layered clothing to protect from wind, sea spray, and other weather

-- Non-slip, closed-toed shoes.
+- Non-slip, closed-toed shoes

-- Seasickness remedies (see below), if needed.
+- Seasickness remedies (see Prepare for motion sickness, above), if needed

-- Bottled water and healthy snacks.
+- Bottled water and healthy snacks

-- Binoculars.
+- Binoculars

-- Hat or visor.
+- Hat or visor

 Orienteering